Sourabh25002/Sourabh25002/README.md

  Full Stack Developer Intern at Reachify (April 2024 - June 2024):

 * Engineered a CRM software that streamlined social media management, boosting business efficiency by 25-30%.
-* Designed and deployed 15+ custom APIs for Instagram, Teams, and Slack, enhancing CRM communication
+* Designed and deployed 15+ custom APIs for various social media platforms, enhancing CRM communication.
-* Developed a lead extractor utilizing Google Maps and LinkedIn Sales Navigator APIs, alongside a custom web scraper, achieving a 3x reduction in processing time to under 20 seconds.
+* Designed, built, and optimized a lead extractor, reducing processing time by 3x to under 20 seconds.

+ Full Stack Developer at Incubation Cell- REC Sonbhadra (May 2023 - April 2023):

+* Led a team of 6 to develop an automated parking management system, increasing revenue by 20%.
+* Real-time spot availability using maps, saving 15-20 minutes, and real-time data collection with IoT devices.
+* Secured spot bookings with cashless payments via a payment gateway and OTP verification for security.

 # 💼 Projects that Define Me: